Zarichchia, Nadvirna Raion, Ivano-Frankivsk Oblast: The interwar period

 In the interwar period, there was a consumer cooperative in Zarzecze nad Prutem, which was a branch of the Delatyn cooperative.
 At that time, this cooperative branch had its own mill in the village.

 There was a wooden parish church in Zarzecze nad Prutem, which was built in 1909, but burned down in 1916.
 So from that time until the mid-30s of the 20th century, there was a theological chapel in the village, which was consecrated in 1922.
 At that time, there were four roadside chapels in Zarzecze nad Prutem.
 In the 1930s, Fr. wing Antonii Dmytrash, city dean, councilor of the Episcopal Consistory.

 In the 1930s, a systematic 4-grade Utraquist school worked in Zarzecze nad Prutem.

 Second World War

 On 17 January 1940, Deliatyn Raion was separated from Nadwórna County, part of which was Zarzecze nad Prutem.
-On 13 November 1940, by decree of the Presidium of the Verkhovna Rada of the Ukrainian SSR, the Deliatyn Raion was liquidated, and the Zarichchia nad Prutom village council entered the Yaremcha Raion from its composition.
+On 13 November 1940, by decree of the Presidium of the Verkhovna Rada of the Ukrainian SSR, the Deliatyn Raion was liquidated, and the Zarichchia nad Prutem village council entered the Yaremcha Raion from its composition.

 After the beginning of the occupation of the Republic of Poland in 1941, the rural gmina of Zarzecze nad Prutem was created, which consisted of the abolished gmina of Osławy Białe and parts of the (not abolished) gminas of Jaremcze (Łuh) and Pniów (Łojowa).

 Starting in 1943, many Zarichchians joined the ranks of the Ukrainian Insurgent Army (UPA) to fight against both the Wehrmacht and the Red Army.